Ray Kroc: Politics

+Family

+Kroc met Ethel Fleming in 1919, married in 1922, and then moved to Chicago, divorcing in 1961.
+Together, they had Kroc's only child, daughter Marilyn (1924–1973).
+He married Jane Dobbins Green in 1963, divorcing her in 1968.

-Kroc's first two marriages to Ethel Fleming (1922–1961) and Jane Dobbins Green (1963–1968) ended in divorce.
-Kroc and Fleming met in 1919 and soon fell in love before getting married in 1922, then moving to Chicago, Illinois.
-They welcomed their daughter Marilyn in 1924.
-His third wife, Joan Kroc, was a philanthropist who significantly increased her charitable contributions after Kroc's death.
-She donated to a variety of causes that interested her, such as the promotion of peace and nuclear nonproliferation.
+He married his third wife, Joan Smith (née Mansfield) in 1969.
+Joan Kroc was a philanthropist who significantly increased her charitable contributions after Ray Kroc's death.
+She donated to a variety of causes that interested her, such as the promotion of peace and preventing nuclear proliferation.
 Upon her death in 2003, her remaining $2.7 billion estate was distributed among a number of nonprofit organizations, including $1.5 billion donation to The Salvation Army to build 26 Kroc Centers, along with a $200 million donation to National Public Radio as she believed deeply in the power of public radio.
-In addition to that, she also donated to community centers serving underserved neighborhoods, throughout the country.
+In addition to that, she also donated to community centers serving socially deprived neighborhoods throughout the country.

-Death
+Health

-In 1980, following a stroke, he entered an alcohol rehabilitation facility.
-He died four years later of heart failure at a hospital in San Diego, California, on January 14, 1984, at the age of 81, and was buried at the El Camino Memorial Park in Sorrento Valley, San Diego.
+In 1980, following a stroke, Kroc entered an alcohol rehabilitation facility.
+He died four years later of heart failure at a hospital in San Diego on January 14, 1984, at the age of 81.
+He was buried at the El Camino Memorial Park in Sorrento Valley, San Diego.

 In popular culture

 Kroc's acquisition of the McDonald's franchise as well as his "Kroc-style" business tactics are the subject of Mark Knopfler's 2004 song "Boom, Like That".

 Kroc co-authored the book Grinding It Out, first published in 1977 and reissued in 2016; it served as the basis for a biographical movie about Kroc.

 Michael Keaton portrayed Kroc in the 2016 John Lee Hancock film The Founder.
-The film's depiction of Kroc's franchise development, nationwide expansion, and ultimate acquisition of McDonald's, offered a critical view of his treatment of the founding McDonald brothers.
+The film's depiction of Kroc's franchise development, nationwide expansion, and ultimate acquisition of McDonald's offered a critical view of his treatment of the founding McDonald brothers.

 Kroc is featured in the documentary series The Food That Built America on the History channel.

 Kroc is featured in Tim Harford's BBC World Service radio show 50 Things That Made the Modern Economy in the episode, "Fast food franchise", which depicts the boom that his franchisee model provided for the fast food industry.

+Kroc was critical of workers sitting or leaning while at work.
+In the 1960s, Kroc used the catchphrase "If you've got time to lean, you've got time to clean."
+According to Jacobin writer Alex N. Press, the catchphrase has become popular with managers.